-This designation applies to areas with significant and sensitive features that require special protection.
-These are identified in the Jasper National Park Management Plan (2000).
-The following is a list of Jasper National Park's environmentally sensitive sites; none contain front country facilities however front country facilities are adjacent to Pocahontas Ponds and Maligne Lake Outlet.
+Environmentally sensitive site applies to areas with significant and sensitive features that require special protection.
+These are identified in the Jasper National Park of Canada

+Management Plan (2010).
+The following is a list of JNP's environmentally sensitive sites; none contain front country facilities however, front country facilities are adjacent to Pocahontas Ponds and Maligne Lake Outlet.